 What is the shelf life of bagels

 Bagels are best served fresh and warm.
-If you have leftover bagels or bought extra, you'll want to consider if you'll be eating them over the next few days or if you want to store them for eating in the coming weeks.
+If you have leftover bagels or bought extra, you will want to consider if you will be eating them over the next few days or if you want to store them for eating in the coming weeks.

 When stored at room temperature, fresh, whole bagels will last up to 5 days.
 2-3 days is the average time.
 The first thing to do when bringing home bagels is to transfer them from the brown paper bag and into an airtight bag such as a large ziploc bag or an airtight container.
 Be sure to squeeze out any excess air from the bag before sealing.